riscv/configuration-structure/binary/cbor/README.md

 - `spec.cddl` defines the format of the CBOR
 - `instance.json` is an example instance, just like `../example.md`
 - `instance.cbor` is the example converted to CBOR
+- `parse-cbor.c` is an example program to parse the CBOR and dump some information
 - `test.sh`
   - Generates a random JSON instance, in compliance with the spec
   - Validates the example instance
   - Converts the example instance to CBOR
   - Shows the converted CBOR as hex
+  - Compiles the example parser
+  - Runs the example parser

 TODO:

-- Eliminate string keys from CBOR
+- [x] Eliminate string keys from CBOR
-- Represent e.g. bitfields more compactly
+- [ ] Represent e.g. bitfields more compactly

 ## CBOR
 - Specs